moritzWa/wallawitsch-gmail.com/src/content/cas.md

 ## Cognition Augmentation Software for Learning

 When augmenting cognitive processes, one option to look for the most useful application is to look for the most cognitively taxing tasks.
 Learning is one of them.
-In [Life 3.0](https://en.wikipedia.org/wiki/Life_3.0), Max Tegmark, describes a fictional AI, Prometheus, that helps humans learn: "Given any person's knowledge and abilities, Prometheus could determine the fastest way for them to learn any new subject in a manner that kept them highly engaged and motivated to continue and produce the corresponding optimized videos, reading materials, exercises, and other learning tools. [...] by leveraging Prometheus' movie-making talents, the video segments would truly engage, providing powerful metaphors that you would relate to, leaving you craving to learn more."
+In [Life 3.0](https://en.wikipedia.org/wiki/Life_3.0), Max Tegmark, describes a fictional AI, Prometheus, that helps humans learn:

+> "Given any person's knowledge and abilities, Prometheus could determine the fastest way for them to learn any new subject in a manner that kept them highly engaged and motivated to continue and produce the corresponding optimized videos, reading materials, exercises, and other learning tools. [...] by leveraging Prometheus' movie-making talents, the video segments would truly engage, providing powerful metaphors that you would relate to, leaving you craving to learn more."

-I'm optimistic that, given the technical feasibility, we will see the first [intelligent tutoring systems](https://en.wikipedia.org/wiki/Intelligent_tutoring_system#:~:text=An%20intelligent%20tutoring%20system%20(ITS,intervention%20from%20a%20human%20teacher.) in the coming decades.
+I'm optimistic that, given the technical feasibility, we will see the first [intelligent tutoring systems](https://en.wikipedia.org/wiki/Intelligent_tutoring_system) in the coming decades.

-# Outlook, and RemNote
+# Outlook, Market, and RemNote

 The future for CAS is bright and made inevitable through the acceleration of technology standards by these three factors described by Satyanarayanan and Davies in their paper: